exgalcos/exgalcos.github.io/about.md

 ### Hypothesis Testing
 _Some classical idea of ombinus or global testing methods have been extended to high dimension dramatically for the last two decades.
 One typical problem is the extension of Hotelling's T test for testing equality of mean vector to high dimensional case.
 In meta analysis, testing the homogeneity of effect sizes or distributions from many different studies is important before we decide to combine all studies or consider random effect model to explain the variations among different studies.
-Our research includes a variety of hypothesis testing problems such as high dimensional testing or some classifical testing prlblems in meta analysis._
+Our research includes a variety of hypothesis testing problems such as high dimensional testing or some classifical testing problems in meta analysis._